linnarsson-lab/adult-human-brain/README.md

 ## Code used for analysis

-Clustering was performed using cytograph as described [here](https://github.com/linnarsson-lab/adult-human-brain/tree/main/cytograph).
+Clustering was performed using cytograph.
+Usage is described [here](https://github.com/linnarsson-lab/adult-human-brain/tree/main/cytograph).
 Other scripts named in the Methods section can be found in the "scripts" folder.
 Notebooks used to make figures are found in "notebooks."